DawsonD43/CloudCover/README.md

 # CloudCover
-Calculates cloud cover over Lake Superior
+Calculates cloud cover over Lake Superior.
+### I unfortunately do not know where the interface for this program is, so I am unable to provide the whole project.